BumpNet: A Sparse MLP Framework for Learning PDE Solutions

-Model reduction and h-adaptivity can be achieved by removing irrelevant bumps.
-A simple way to do it, which we adopt here, is to prune bumps for which the height parameter $h_i$ falls below a certain pre-specified threshold hyperparameter $q>0$.
+Model reduction can be achieved, with minimal loss of accuracy, by removing non-essential bumps.
+A simple way to do this, which we adopt here, is to prune bumps for which the height parameter $h_i$ falls below a certain pre-specified threshold hyperparameter $q\!>\!0$.
 This is done dynamically, after each $r$ training steps, where $r$ is a hyperparameter.
 This dynamical pruning process can improve the convergence speed and accuracy of the resulting BumpNet.